GoogleCloudPlatform/pgadapter/README.md

 -s <port>
   * The inbound port for the proxy.
 Defaults to 5432.
 Choose a different port if you already have PostgreSQL running on your local system.

+-f <socket-file-name>
+  * The file name to use for Unix domain sockets.
+The file name should contain '%d' to indicate a placeholder for the port where the server is running.
+Defaults to '/tmp/.s.PGSQL.%d'.
+    Note: Some distributions of PostgreSQL and psql use '/var/run/postgresql/.s.PGSQL.%d' as the default for Unix domain socket file names.
+When connecting to PGAdapter using psql from one of these distributions, you either need to use 'psql -h /tmp' or change the default Unix domain socket file used by PGAdapter to '/var/run/postgresql/.s.PGSQL.%d'.

 -a
   * Use authentication when connecting.
 Currently authentication is not strictly implemented in the proxy layer, as it is expected to be run locally, and